googleapis/google-cloud-dotnet/apis/Google.Cloud.VideoIntelligence.V1/docs/index.md

 {{client-construction}}

+### Performing the initial request

 Perform an initial call to `AnnotateVideo` or `AnnotateVideoAsync`.
-This will return a long-running operation, which you can poll to check for completion and the results.
+This will return a [long-running operation](https://cloud.google.com/dotnet/docs/reference/help/long-running-operations), which you can poll to check for completion and the results.

 ## Sample code